Adjara: Religion

 Christianity spread to Adjara in the first century.
 Andrew the Apostle, who is believed to be a missionary of the Mother of God to Georgia and founder of the Georgian Orthodox Church, entered Georgia from Adjara region and first preached Christianity there.

+Islam spread to the region following the Ottoman conquest in the 17th century, and the Adjarians were fully Islamized by the end of the 18th century.

 After Adjara was ceded to the Russian Empire in 1878 under the Treaty of Berlin, those Adjarians who were Muslim were allowed to leave for Turkey.
+This was followed by an influx of Christians from Kakheti, resulting in a change of the religious landscape.
 While the Russian authorities supported the Russian Orthodox Church's missionary efforts, they also tried to win the loyalty of Adjarians by building mosques and madrassas and supporting the local Muslim clergy.
 As a result, many Adjarians emigrants, called Muhacir, came back to Adjara.

 Although Adjara's political and religious autonomy was guaranteed by the 1921 Treaty of Kars, the Soviet atheist ideology dampened religious practice in the region.
-After Adjara was ceded to the Russian Empire in 1878 under the Treaty of Berlin, Adjarians, who were Muslims, were allowed to leave for Turkey.
-This was followed by an influx of Christians from Kakheti, resulting in a change of the religious landscape.

 The collapse of the Soviet Union and the re-establishment of Georgia's independence first led to an Islamic revival.
 However, later Christianity has experienced a strong growth in Adjara, especially among the young.
 Nevertheless, there still remain Sunni Muslim communities in Adjara, mainly in the Khulo district.
 The Turkish Directorate of Religious Affairs is active in Adjara.
 According to Ghia Nodia, many Adjarians are Muslims but they consider themselves ethnic Georgians.

-According to the 2014 census, 54.5% of Adjara's population is Orthodox Christian, while 39.8% is Muslim, the rest includes atheists, adherents of the Armenian Apostolic Church and others.
-In the main city, Batumi, out of 152,839 inhabitants, 68.7% is Eastern Orthodox Christian, and they primarily adhere to the national Georgian Orthodox Church.
-Muslims make up 25.3% of population, while there are also Catholic, Armenian Apostolic, Jehovah's Witness, Seventh-day Adventist, and Jewish communities.
-In the second largest Kobuleti Municipality, 65.1% of the population in Orthodox Christian, while 28.8% is Muslim.
-Muslims make up majorities mostly in the mountainous districts, they make up 94.6% of the population in Khulo Municipality, 74.4% in Shuakhevi Municipality, 62.1% in Keda Municipality and 56.3% Khelvachauri Municipality.
+According to the 2024 census, 59.54% of Adjara's population is Orthodox Christian, while 33.85% is Muslim, the rest includes atheists, adherents of the Armenian Apostolic Church and others.
+In the main, coastal city of Batumi, out of 235 668 inhabitants, 66.3% is Eastern Orthodox Christian, and they primarily adhere to the national Georgian Orthodox Church.
+Muslims make up 25.4% of population, while there are also Catholic, Armenian Apostolic, Jehovah's Witness, Seventh-day Adventist, and Jewish communities.
+In the second largest and also coastal Kobuleti Municipality, 71% of the population in Orthodox Christian, while 23.5% is Muslim.
+Muslims make up majorities mostly in the mountainous districts, they make up 95.3% of the population in Khulo Municipality, and 79.3% in Shuakhevi Municipality; in lowland regions it is much more balanced: 58.2% in Keda Municipality and 51.5% Khelvachauri.